Tom Woodruff Jr.: Amalgamated Dynamics (1990–2010)

-It and Jurassic World: Fallen Kingdom (2017–18)

 In early 2017 Woodruff and his company Amalgamated Dynamics announced they would be creating and designing the cosmetics for Pennywise in the Andy Muschietti directed horror film It.
 In addition to Pennywise Woodruff and business partner Alec Gillis designed and built the dead bodies for the corridors for the film.
 Woodruff in particular designed and made the teeth for Pennywise with a great deal of comfort needed for actor Bill Skarsgård portraying Pennywise to be able to speak clearly and smile in a way needed for the film.
 His contributions in this area were recognized by Muschietti after the film's release when he said "... without all the hard work from Tom, Alec and all the guys Pennywise wouldn't have had such a big impact on the audience that it did.

 Woodruff and his team received praise for their work on It.
 They were nominated for Best Makeup by Hawaii Film Critics Society and again at the 44th Saturn Awards.

 Woodruff and Amalgamated Dynamics were the designers and builders of the life like dinosaurs in Jurassic World: Fallen Kingdom.

 Recent and future projects (2019–present)

 In 2019 Woodruff served as the lead creature character designer for Godzilla: King of the Monsters.
 Also in 2019 he served as an executive producer for the short film Playtime which was released on March 9, 2019.
 He played Burke in the horror film The Mortuary Collection.
 In 2019 it was revealed Woodruff and his company would be used during the filming of Godzilla vs. Kong.
 The film completed filming in early 2020 and Woodruff was credited as miniature effects supervisor.
 In late 2019 it was announced Woodruff would serve as the creature designer for the upcoming Guest House film.
 Director Benjamin L. Brown confirmed Woodruff would have a role in his upcoming horror film Severed Road.
 Woodruff is also the executive producer in the upcoming science fiction film Wellwood.

-Business ventures

-In 1988 Woodruff co-founded Amalgamated Dynamics a special and visual effects company based in Chatsworth, Los Angeles.
-To date the company has worked on over 150 film and television projects.
+In 2022, Woodruff worked in both Smile and Prey.